OpenWIS/WIS2-PoC-1/deployment/Deployment-Guide.md

 > #### Node.js & Angular
 >
-> Node.js and Angular are also used by the project, by the build process will automatically install them locally for each application.
+> Node.js and Angular are also used by the project, but the build process will automatically install them locally for each application.

 > #### Internet Access
 >